permach-tech/Azure-Bash-CLI-Uploader/README.md

 # Azure-Bash-CLI-Uploader

-This Bash script allows one to seamlessly upload files to an Azure Storage Account, this script leverages Azure CLI as well, so you will need to install Azure CLI.
+This Bash script allows you to seamlessly upload files to an Azure Storage Account using the Azure CLI.
+Ensure you have Azure CLI installed before proceeding.

 ## Prerequisites
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
-- Azure Subscription and correct [permissions](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) assigned
+- An Azure Subscription with the appropriate [permissions](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) assigned
-- An environment where Bash scripts can be run i.e. Linux/Unix, Windows Subsystem for Linux(WSL), Git Bash GUI, VSCode, Dev Containers, etc.
+- An environment capable of running Bash scripts (e.g., Linux/Unix, Windows Subsystem for Linux (WSL), Git Bash, VSCode, Dev Containers, etc.)

 ## Installation
 **Clone the Repository**: